 Each semester is divided into two segments: an intensive, face-to-face sixteen day ‘block release’ segment; and a distance learning segment.
-During the distance learning, participants (with support from GSDPP faculty) work on assignments designed to draw on perspectives and tools explored during the intensive segment addressing real challenges in students’ work settings.
+During the distance learning, participants (with support from Mandela School faculty) work on assignments designed to draw on perspectives and tools explored during the intensive segment addressing real challenges in students’ work settings.
 In the course of the face-to-face ‘block release’ segment, faculty work on a one-to-one basis with participants to define and refine the focus of their distance-learning assignments.
-The principal focus of the M Phil is on skills which are not conventionally taught within disciplinary programmes, but which are key to effectiveness as leaders.
+The principal focus of the Master's is on skills which are not conventionally taught within disciplinary programmes, but which are key to effectiveness as leaders.

 Strategic policy-making for development, analysis and practice

 Research and policy numeracy